funkonaut/funkonaut.github.io/_posts/1111-01-03-hello-cube.md

 <br><br><br>

 ## The Preview Window
 The preview window is where your code is previewed.
 It consist of 3 axis, the X, Y, and Z axis.
-These are like the Cartesian axis (X and Y axis), but with an added dimension, the Z or we can  colloquially referred to it as height.
+These are like the Cartesian axis (X and Y axis), but with an added dimension, the Z axis, referred to as height.
 The X axis is referred to as width and the Y axis as depth.
 <br><br>

 We can navigate the preview window without the use of a mouse with several keyboard shortcuts.
 Even if you are using OpenSCAD non visually becoming acquainted with the preview window keyboard shortcuts can be helpful before you learn to 3D print your designs and want a sighted user to describing your model to you.